notyeninja/react-with-json-server/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+I kept most of the generated readme intact.
+This is a sample project with json-server already installed. json-server is a npm package that will help us to run a mock server.
+More information about it can be found [here](https://github.com/typicode/json-server)

-## Available Scripts
+## Available Scripts (modified)

 In the project directory, you can run: